 All new hire and rehired employees must submit a Direct Deposit form electronically via GatorStart.

-An employee may make changes to his banking information in two ways:
+An employee may make changes to his banking information by the following:

-- The employee may change his bank information by navigating to My Self Service > Payroll and Compensation > Direct Deposit, OR
+- The employee may change his bank information by navigating to My Self Service > Payroll and Compensation > Direct Deposit

 Please note that an employee may have up to three bank accounts for direct deposit.
 These may be entered by the employee in My Self Services or specified on the Direct Deposit for Multiple Accounts form.